 Our three-part research project will: (1) research innovative online performance initiatives from across the globe, putting projects in Canada in dialogue with global examples; (2) provide a website that documents 6-8 exemplary projects; and (3) produce an online roundtable on which these artists can discuss their work.

-This project is supported by the University of Toronto's Student Engagement Award.
+This project is supported by funding from the University of Toronto's Student Engagement Award and a CATR grant from the Canadian Association for Theatre Research.
 Check back to this website to follow our progress.